-Auscision 422 Class DCC Sound Installation
+Auscision 422 Class Diesel Locomotive

-Now available with our NEW Remastered
+Now available with our NEW Remastered Custom Sound Project

-with the "Full Throttle - Drive Hold" feature.
+including "Full Throttle - Drive Hold" feature

-About the 422 Class
+About the NSW 422 Class

 The 422 class are a class of diesel locomotives built by Clyde Engineering, Granville for the New South Wales Government Railways in 1969/70 with a total of only 20 units built and were fitted with an EMD 16-645E roots-blown engine.
 The delivery of 42201 in January 1969, marked the commencement of a new era of locomotive design in Australia with the first use of a non-streamlined, double-ended box cab full-car body arrangement.
-The 422 class were introduced into service on the Main South and Illawarra lines where they would spend most of their New South Wales careers hauling passenger and freight services.
+The 422 class were introduced into service on the Main South and Illawarra lines, where they would spend most of their New South Wales careers hauling passenger and freight services.
 Among the services they hauled were the Canberra Express, Intercapital Daylight, South Coast Daylight Express, Southern Aurora, Spirit of Progress and Sydney/Melbourne Express.

 In late 1980, 42220 was rebuilt at the Clyde Engineering Rosewater SA plant.
 This locomotive was fitted with many upgraded features, including Super-Series wheel slip technology and an EMD AR16 alternator replacing the D32B generator that was fitted to the rest of the class.
 Whilst retaining its general shape, many body modifications were carried out.
-Clyde designated 42220 a model J26C-2SS and it was the only 2000HP locomotive in the world to be fitted with Super-Series.
+Clyde designated 42220 a model J26C-2SS, and it was the only 2000HP locomotive in the world to be fitted with Super-Series.

 From 1982 they began to operate through to Melbourne.
 This ceased in February 1990 when non air-conditioned locomotives would no longer be accepted by Victorian drivers.
 From 1996 into 1997, the 20 class members were allocated to National Rail, pending delivery of its NR class locomotives.